Jan Brewer: Second term

 Brewer appealed a court ruling against SB 1070 in 2011, petitioning the Supreme Court of the United States to hear the issue.
 This caused Arizona's immigration politics to become a national issue on the day of a Republican Party presidential debate.
 Arizona launched a countersuit against the federal government for failing to enforce immigration policy, but this was dismissed in October 2011.
 The court upheld the provision of SB 1070 requiring police to check for immigration status in June 2012.
 Time considered Brewer for its 2012 Time 100 list of influential figures for her role in the immigration debate, but she was not selected.
 As the controversy around SB 1070 faded, Brewer's approval rating fell to about 42%.

 Arizona gained a seat in the U.S. House of Representatives after the 2010 United States census.
 The state's bipartisan redistricting commission—composed of two Democrats, two Republicans, and one independent member chosen by the other four to serve as chair—created a new electoral map for the state.
 Republicans criticized the new map as favoring the Democratic Party, so Brewer accused the independent chair Colleen Coyle Mathis of "gross misconduct" and refused to implement the redistricting.
 Brewer worked with the Arizona Senate to remove Mathis in November 2011.
 The commission took the issue to the Arizona Supreme Court, which ordered that Mathis be reinstated and rejected Brewer's attempt to void the electoral map.

 Brewer wrote a memoir in 2011 titled Scorpions for Breakfast: My Fight Against Special Interests, Liberal Media, and Cynical Politicos to Secure America's Border.
 It was published November 2011 by Broadside Books.
 The majority of the book focused on her immigration policy and the controversy around SB 1070.
-Scorpions for Breakfast made her a New York Times Best Selling Author with Scorpions for Breakfast having reached the New York Times Best Seller lists for e-book nonfiction and combined print and e-book nonfiction.
+Scorpions for Breakfast made her a New York Times Best Selling Author with the book reaching the New York Times Best Seller lists for e-book nonfiction and combined print and e-book nonfiction.